bryant1410/dotfiles/README.md

 ## About the Git Configuration

 I save the git config in a 2nd user-specific path (`~/.config/git/config`), so I can override stuff in the local machine (in `~/.gitconfig`), such as the email.

+## If bash gets slow to load

+To debug the `~/.bashrc` file when opening a new terminal gets slow, see [this gist](https://gist.github.com/bryant1410/fa9c595c599afa763f055ee72b2f7944).